Bragosi/Weather_App/README.md

 -----

-Built with ☀️ and 🌧️ by Boluwatife.
+Built with ☀️ and 🌧️ by Bragosi.